michauhl/RBPBench/README.md

 | k562_eclip | 7477 | 7706 | 41.65 | 4.32 | 14.48 |
 | hegp2_eclip | 3525 | 2594 | 29.33 | 2.93 | 9.81 |

-We can see that the eCLIP data from K562 cell line in general contains more motif hits (absolute and percentages), which can hint at the quality of the experimental data.
+We can see that the eCLIP data from the K562 cell line in general contains more motif hits (absolute and percentage-wise), which can hint at the quality of the experimental data.

-Moreover, looking at motif hit intersections between the two datasets, the produced Venn diagram looks the following:
+Moreover, looking at motif hits common between or exclusive to one of the two datasets, the produced Venn diagram looks the following:

 <img src="docs/venn_diagram.data_comp.clipper_idr,human_v0.1,RBFOX2.png" alt="RBFOX2 example Venn diagram"
 	title="RBFOX2 example Venn diagram" width="600" />

-**Fig. 2**: Venn diagram of motif hits for RBFOX2 in two cell lines HepG2 and K562 (peak calling method CLIPper IDR).
+**Fig. 4**: Venn diagram of motif hits for RBFOX2 in two cell lines HepG2 and K562 (peak calling method CLIPper IDR).
 Motif hit numbers and percentages of total motif hits are shown for each region (method exclusive and intersection).